Panel Data Econometrics: theory and applications

 Schedule of the course:

-- Static panels.
+(1) Static panels.
 Understanding the clustered data structure.
 Dealing with endogeneity (simultaneity, measurement errors).
 Methods: handling unobserved heterogeneity; variance decomposition at two or more levels; correlated random effects and correlated random slopes; instrumental variables (IV) in panel data models; unbalanced panels and selection bias.
-Application: intangible capital and productivity of firms.
+Guided hands-on session on the topics.

-- Dynamic panels.
+(2) Dynamic panels.
 Nickell’s bias, and the problem of overfitting and weak instruments.
 Methods: alternative data transformations; first-differences and IV, GMM-DIF, -LEV, -SYS estimators, the principal components analysis applied to the set of instruments.
-Applications: corporate capital structure models; investment and uncertainty relationship (the Euler and the reduced-form approach); FDI, democracy and natural resources.
+Guided hands-on session on the topics.

-- Heterogeneous panels.
+(3) Heterogeneous panels.
 ARDL specification and Pesaran’s poolability.
 Methods: Mean-Group (MG) and Pooled-MG estimators; demeaning and cross-correlated effects.
-Applications: modeling expectations and inattentiveness; R&D and productivity growth.
+Guided hands-on session on the topics.

-- Non-stationary panels.
+(4) Non-stationary panels.
 Integration and cointegration.
 Methods: first- and second-generation unit roots tests; Pedroni and Westerlund cointegration tests; PANIC and PANICCA.
-Guided hands-on sessions on the topics.
+Guided hands-on session on the topics.

 Participants will use their laptops with Stata already installed on them.
 Any Stata version from 12 to 15 is ok!